websanco/liferay-learn/docs/dxp/7.x/en/using-search/liferay-enterprise-search/cross-cluster-replication/troubleshooting-cross-cluster-replication.md

 portal.instance.inet.socket.address=myhostname:9080
 ```

-In this case, the above CCR Local Cluster Connection Configurations property modifies as follows:
+With these properties, the above Local Cluster Configurations property will be

 ```properties
 myhostname:9080,ccr